superdav42/wp-multisite-waas/readme.txt

 `git tag v2.3.5` (for version 2.3.5) and then `git push origin v2.3.5`

 The tag must begin with "v" followed by the version number (v*.*.*).

+When preparing for a release:
+1. Update the version number in the main plugin file and readme.txt
+2. Update the changelog in readme.txt
+3. Ensure README.md and readme.txt are synchronized with the latest information
+4. Create and push the appropriate version tag

 For more detailed contribution guidelines, see the [GitHub repository](https://github.com/superdav42/wp-multisite-waas).